calipho-sib/nextprot-docs/news/2018/10/09/New release with updated Human Protein Atlas data and new post-translation modification data.md

 Data from UniProtKB, Ensembl, IntAct, COSMIC and GOA have also been updated and two new data sets integrated:

 1. **Glycosylation sites** from [GlyConnect](https://glyconnect.expasy.org/).
-2. **Phosphorylation and interaction data** annotated by neXtProt for most of the human protein kinases.
+2. **Phosphorylation and interaction data** annotated by neXtProt for 300 human protein kinases.

 **Antibody mapping**